National Commission on Resources for Youth: Understanding Youth Participation

+Projects

 NCRY's projects were supported locally by school districts and community organizations.
 National support came from the US departments of Labor and of Health, Education and Welfare with additional funding from the Ford Foundation and other private philanthropies.
 In addition to publications and studies on a range of youth participation topics, NCRY conducted meetings, training events and conferences across the country.
 The Commission succeeded in seeding a wide range of efforts both locally and nationally.

-Even after NCRY closed in 1982, its work has continued to define and inspire youth participation efforts throughout the country.
+Closure and Legacy

+When founder Mary Conway Kohler retired in 1982, NCRY ended operations as an independent organization when they merged with the Boston-based Institute for Responsive Education.
+Although the commission dissolved, its impact endured.
+Kohler synthesized NCRY's core philosophies in her 1983 book, Young People Learning to Care: Making a Difference Through Youth Participation.
+NCRY's pioneering publications and frameworks, including Youth Tutoring Youth, were absorbed into broader educational movements and continued shaping service-learning, positive youth development, and school-community partnerships.